Washington vs. Arizona NCAA Football Odds, Plays and Insights | October 22, 2021

 Arizona Stats and Trends

-- This season, the Wildcats have one ATS win in two games as an underdog of 15.5 points or more.
+- The Wildcats have been underdogs by 17.5 points or more once this season and covered the spread.

-- Arizona's games this season have gone over the total in two out of six opportunities (33.3%).
+- Arizona's games this year have hit the over on two of six set point totals (33.3%).

-- In games that Arizona amasses more than 342.3 yards, the team is 2-2 against the spread and 0-4 overall.
+- When Arizona churns out over 342.3 yards, the team is 2-2 against the spread and 0-4 overall.

-- The Wildcats have turned the ball over six more times (14 total) than the Huskies have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.